twobles/ecs-179-project-dungeon-dept/ProjectDocumentation.md

 ### User Interface and Input

 **Describe your user interface and how it relates to gameplay.
 This can be done via the template.**

+The start menu has an option to start the game.
+Once the start button is clicked, a cutscene-style slideshow is played where the user can click through the slides to progress through the cutscene.
+After, the user is taken to a map with 3 boxes where they have a choice of choosing one.
+In each room, there is an

 **Describe the default input configuration.**

+Default input configuration is keyboard and mouse:

+&nbsp;&nbsp;Left Mouse Button: Pressing all buttons and placing monsters down on the map

+&nbsp;&nbsp;Number 1 Key: Choosing skeleton

+&nbsp;&nbsp;Number 2 Key: Choosing slime

+&nbsp;&nbsp;Number 3 Key: Choosing golem

+&nbsp;&nbsp;Shift Key: Go back to the map

 **Add an entry for each platform or input style your project supports.**

 ### Audio